devopslibrary/dl-frontend/lessons/jenkins-analytics.md

 start trying to scale.
 It'll help you answer questions such as "Why is my Jenkins master running slowly?" or "How fast are our jobs running?".
 It's also pretty easy to configure.

-Before we get started, though, we want to give a quick shout out to [Hired.com](http://www.hired.com/devopslibrary) for being kind enough to sponsor our Jenkins course.
-If you aren’t familiar with [Hired.com](http://www.hired.com/devopslibrary), it’s a great company that completely reverses the traditional job search, by having companies apply to you, instead of you always doing the tedious work of applying.
-Thousands of companies look to [Hired.com](http://www.hired.com/devopslibrary) to connect with the best of the best in our field, like you!
-OH.
-And if you do end up signing up through our personal link, and landing a new job, [Hired.com](http://www.hired.com/devopslibrary) will give you a 2k bonus for being a loyal supporter of the DevOps Library!

 Getting Started
 ---------------